 Your contribution to the Fund for the Advancement Psychological Science, supports the mission of APS to promote, protect, and advance the interests of scientifically oriented psychology in research, application, teaching, and the improvement of human welfare.

 Contributions are tax deductible in the U.S.

-Your contribution will give APS students the opportunity to travel to the upcoming 2020 APS Annual Convention in Chicago, May 21-24, and to the next International Convention of Psychological Science (ICPS), to be held in Brussels in 2021.
+Your contribution will give APS students the opportunity to travel to the APS Annual Convention or to the International Convention of Psychological Science (ICPS).
 APS is committed to making psychological science as accessible as possible for the global scientific community.
 Your contribution will go a long way in helping students from around the world participate in these meetings as presenters and attendees.
 Please take part in this important effort by making a contribution today.
 Contributions are tax deductible in the U.S.